Getting started

 How it works

-When you add or update people, you can set an attributeA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages.
-Attributes are analogous to traits in Data Pipelines. containing their language preference.
+When you add or update people, you can set an attributeA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages. containing their language preference.
 Then, when you set up messages, you can click Add language to add one or more languages.
 You’ll set up your Default message, and then add content for each language.

 When you send your message, people whose language attribute matches one of your message’s languages will receive the appropriate localization.
 Everybody else receives the Default message.